JeschkeLab/DeerLab/docsrc/source/api/fitbackground.rst

    [B,lambda,param,tstart] = fitbackground(V,t,@model)

-Fits the background ``B`` and the modulation depth ``lambda`` to a time-domain signal ``V`` and time-axis ``t`` based on a given time-domain parametric model ``@model``.
+Fits the time-domain parametric background model ``@model`` and the modulation depth ``lambda`` to a time-domain signal ``V`` with time-axis ``t``, resulting in a fitted background ``B`` .
 When not specified, the optimal fitting start time ''tstart'' is computed automatically by means of the :ref:`backgroundstart` function and returned as an output.
 The fitted parameters of the model are returned as a last output argument.

 -----------------------------